kemnguyenle/TurEngMix/README.md

 Two flags matter. **`--disable-reasoning` for Qwen3** — it is a hybrid reasoning model, and left on, `<think>` content competes with the label list for the token budget so long posts come back truncated.
-And **`--seeds 1 2 3 4`** for encoders, because §5.2 reports mean ± SD over four seeds and a single-seed number is not comparable to the published table.
+And **`--seeds 1 2 3 4`** for encoders, because §5.2 reports mean ± SD over four seeds.

 Encoders were trained on one A6000, about six minutes per run.

 ## How the numbers are defined

 Every metric is in `turengmix/scoring.py`, and each docstring names the table it produces.
-The definitions were confirmed by reproducing the published baselines, which pins down the evaluation scope and the macro denominator at once.
-Four decisions are load-bearing:

 **Macro averages use the closed label set** — six LID classes, nineteen BIO labels — not the labels present in a given prediction file.
 A model that never